 A part of that history deals with the shoals, lighthouses, storms, heroic efforts of the U.S. Coast Guard and U.S. Life-Saving Service, and, of course, shipwrecks.
 A seemingly primitive but remarkably effective turn-of-the-century tool used in the time of storms was the Lyle Gun which could fire a rescue line from the shore more than 400 yards to a ship in distress.
 A reenactment of the Lyle Gun firing is put on each day during the summer at 3:00pm at the Maritime Museum in Glen Haven.
 Raggedy Ann & Andy are the shipwreck victims and the children are encouraged to participate in their rescue.
 For more information, visit the Maritime Museum.

-Every Friday Night in the Summer, The Beach Bards perform by the beach around a campfire.
+Every Friday Night in the Summer, The Beach Bards perform in front of the Lanphier Observatory around a campfire.
 Shared storytelling and songs with the backdrop of Lake Michigan’s shoreline will make this a memorable experience for people of all ages.
 For more information, visit Beach Bards or call 231.334.5890.